Research

 Functional genetic screening

 The lab is using a live animal model of liver regeneration and liver cancer to conduct functional genetic screens.
 The team has developed a model that enables CRISPR-Cas9 screening, which examines up to 1 million hepatocytes in a parallel screening assay.
-This way, the lab can annotate gene function to address the following questions:
+This way, the lab can annotate gene function to address these questions:

 • Which genes drive or inhibit liver regenerative responses?

-• Which genes regulate hyper-proliferation and transformation in the setting of oncogene expression?
+• Which genes regulate hyperproliferation and transformation in the setting of oncogene expression?

 • What is the role of gene expression in the cross-talk of proliferating liver cells with an active immune system?